 Focuses on information, resources and strategies international students need to successfully transition from language study to college study.
 Designed for advanced non-native English speakers attending the Language and Culture Institute.
-Prerequisite: CG102A.
+Prerequisite: CG102A with a grade of C or better; or consent of instructor.
 F, W, Sp, Su

-CG103 College Prep International 2 2 class hrs/wk, 2 cr.
+CG103 College Prep: International 2 2 class hr/wk, 2 cr.